bobocuillere/DevOpsProject-FintechAPP-AWS-Terraform/README.md

 3. **Cloud Deployment on AWS**: Transitioning to AWS, the project employs services like EKS for Kubernetes orchestration and RDS for database management, AWS secrets, ECS and other services.

-4. **Infrastructure as Code (IaC)**: Utilizing Terraform and Ansible, the project highlights the advantages of IaC in automating and replicating infrastructure setups efficiently.
+4. **Infrastructure as Code (IaC) and Ansible** :  Utilizing Terraform and Ansible, the project highlights the advantages of IaC in automating and replicating infrastructure setups efficiently.

-## Scope and Learning Objectives

-- **Flask-based API Development**: Learn to build a RESTful API with Flask, managing routing, requests, and CRUD operations.
-- **Containerization and Docker**: Understand how to package and run the application in Docker containers for consistency and portability.
-- **AWS Deployment**: Explore deploying a Flask application on AWS using EKS and RDS, understanding the nuances of cloud services and Kubernetes.
-- **IaC with Terraform and Ansible**: Experience firsthand the power of Terraform in managing cloud resources, emphasizing the importance of IaC in DevOps.
-- **CI/CD Integration**: Implement CI/CD pipelines to automate testing and deployment, ensuring faster delivery and high-quality code.
+5. **CI/CD**: Implement GitHub CI/CD pipelines to automate testing and deployment, ensuring faster delivery .

-### Architecture
+### Architecture Overview

-- **Frontend**: A Flask-based web application.
+- **Frontend**: Flask-based web application.
-- **Backend**: Managed by AWS RDS (PostgreSQL).
+- **Backend**: AWS services such as EKS or AWS RDS (PostgreSQL).
-- **Infrastructure**: Managed using Terraform, with AWS EKS for orchestration and EC2 instances.
+- **Infrastructure**: Managed using Terraform and Ansible.
-- **CI/CD**: Planned integration with GitHub Actions for automated workflows.
+- **CI/CD**: GitHub Actions for automated workflows.
-- **Monitoring**: Planned setup with Prometheus and Grafana.
+- **Monitoring**: Prometheus and Grafana.

 ## Prerequisites